-Our Guru’s selection will steer you clear of the pretenders and point you in the direction of London’s truly exceptional boutique hotels.
-Whether you're looking for super trendy in the East End or something slightly more central and less achingly hip, these are the best boutique hotels in London:
+But our Guru’s selection of London’s 10 best boutique hotels will steer you clear of the pretenders and point you in the direction of London’s truly exceptional boutique hotels.
+Whether you're looking for something super trendy in the East End, historic elegance in the West End or something slightly more central and less achingly hip, these are the best boutique hotels in London:

 - On the other side of Oxford Street, Hazlitt's is where to head for if you want to stay in one of the most characterful of our best boutique hotels in London.
 Within this row of Georgian houses you’ll find bedrooms decorated with antique furniture, busts and portraits.
 And the nightlife of Soho is just outside your door.